sirredbeard/microsoft-opensource/README.md

 ### 2004

-* WiX released, the first project from Microsoft under an OSS approved license, is released
+* WiX, the first project from Microsoft under an OSS approved license, is released
 * Begins cross-licensing software patents with Linux vendors

 ### 2005